dubeymanish4873/Note_Me_App/README.md

 # Note_Me_App
-An Application where user can store there daily work routine shedule

-# Note Me App

-The Note Me App is a simple note-taking application that allows users to create, view, edit, and delete notes.
+An Application which is a simple note-taking application that allows users to create, view, edit, and delete notes.
 It provides a clean and intuitive user interface for managing notes efficiently.

 ## Features
 1. **List View of Notes**: Displays all existing notes in a list format.